 The Mental Health Act

-The Mental Health Act (1983) is the main piece of legislation that covers the assessment, treatment and rights of people with a mental health disorder.
+The Mental Health Act 2007 – (amended 1983 Mental Health Act) covers the assessment, treatment and rights of people with a mental health disorder.

 The Mental Health Act Code of Practice tells everyone how to use this law and what they must do.